piyush97/Homelab/README.md

     - [storage.cfg](proxmox/etc/pve/storage.cfg)
   - [filelist.txt](proxmox/filelist.txt)

-## GitHub Repository (TO DO)

-To explore more about my Homelab server configuration and stay up to date with any changes or improvements, you can check out the corresponding GitHub repository.
-The repository contains the following sections:
+## Guides and Documentations

+The following guides and documentations are available for the Homelab server:

-- **Installation Guide:** A detailed guide on setting up Proxmox and configuring the Intel NUC i7-1360P for optimal performance.
+- **I[nstallation Guide](guides/installation.md):** A detailed guide on setting up Proxmox and configuring the Intel NUC i7-1360P for optimal performance.
-- **Network Configuration:** Documentation on the network setup, including any VLANs, subnets, or firewall rules implemented.
+- *[*Network Configuration](guides/network.md):\*\* Documentation on the network setup, including any VLANs, subnets, or firewall rules implemented.
-- **Storage Configuration:** Instructions on configuring the RAID 1 setup with ZFS, along with any additional storage-related details.
+- **[Storage Configuration](guides/storage.md):** Instructions on configuring the RAID 1 setup with ZFS, along with any additional storage-related details.
 - **Services and Applications:** A list of the services and applications deployed on the Homelab server, along with their configurations.
-- **Troubleshooting:** Solutions to common issues and troubleshooting tips for the Homelab setup.
+- **[Troubleshooting](guides/storage.md):** Solutions to common issues and troubleshooting tips for the Homelab setup.
 - **Contributing:** Guidelines for contributing to the repository or suggesting improvements.

 Feel free to explore the repository and contribute if you have any suggestions, ideas, or improvements!

 [Link to GitHub Repository](https://github.com/piyush97/homelab)

+### Huge thanks to (TTECK/Proxmox helperscripts)[https://github.com/tteck/Proxmox] for the inspiration and some of the scripts used in this project.

 ## Conclusion